-4Word is a small, independent poetry press; a collaboration of poets, conceived to publish and promote fresh, new work which both engages and provokes.
-Publication is currently by invitation.
+4Word is an independent poetry press; a collaboration of poets, conceived to publish and promote fresh, new work which both engages and provokes.

 Lesley Quayle was born in Fife.
 Daughter of a naval officer, she moved all over Britain, attending eight different schools in six different counties, always returning to the family home in Glasgow whilst her father was abroad on long tours of duty.
 She finally arrived in Yorkshire in 1982, along with her veterinary surgeon husband, four children, dogs, cats, assorted small creatures and a variety of musical instruments.
 Here she stayed, running a small farm, rearing Herdwick sheep, chickens, goats and a flock of geese, happily overrun by children, pets and livestock.